Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 With 27 miles of stunning white quartz sandy beaches, Panama City Beach is more than its past reputation of college-age students on Spring Break.
-Surfers, divers, and nature lovers will be able to appreciate the vast amount of opportunities to explore.
+Surfers, divers, and nature lovers will be able to appreciate the vast amount of opportunities to explore the outdoors.
 Hire diving gear to explore the “Wreck Diving Capital of the South,” take a boat out to gawk at the frolicking dolphin pods, or hop on a sunset boat tour for a relaxing view of the area.
 For a more secluded getaway, take a water shuttle to Shell Island, relax on nearby Mexico Beach, or witness wildlife in their natural habitat in St. Andrews State Park.

 A beloved gem, St. George Island State Park has some of the finest powdery white beaches you’ll find in Florida.
 This quiet barrier island retreat has miles of undeveloped beaches and an endless amount of activities, such as swimming, sunbathing, canoeing, hiking, and fishing.
 Sit back and appreciate the beautiful sand dunes, take a stroll through one of the scenic walks, or venture over to the even more remote Dog Island.

 Situated on a tiny strip of land on Florida’s far northwest, Perdido Key State Park is a piece of paradise.
 With rolling, white-sand dunes and warm Gulf waters, it is hard to not appreciate the breathtaking oceanfront views as you soak in the gentle salty breeze.
 For more action, cross the bridge to Big Lagoon State Park where you will find fantastic camping and hiking opportunities.